amarisch/kubeflow-training/README.md

 * Model folder: this model folder must contain the following
     * __train.py__  train.py takes in input data file(s) and outputs a model file (.h5 or etc).
 You can follow my train.py template.
     * any files created for train.py such as a utils.py file
-    * __requirements.txt__  listing any pythin packages required by the above python files.
+    * __requirements.txt__  listing any python packages required by the above python files.

 * input data: downloaded and stored in a location accessible by the cluster.
 * PVC name: you must have created a PV and PVC with a mounted folder where your input and output files are located